anovos/anovos-docs/docs/using-anovos/config_file.md

 - `cardinality_threshold`: Columns with a cardinality above this threshold are excluded from enconding.
   Defaults to `100`.

+**🚧 TODO: Provide an example for modifying different sets of columns with different methods and cardinality thresholds.**

 🤓  _Example:_
 ```yaml
 cat_to_num_unsupervised: